Joe Krown: Solo career

-In May 2017 ,in addition to being a headline performer for the 29th annual WWOZ Piano Night at the New Orleans House of Blues during the 2017 New Orleans Jazz and Heritage Festival, Krown was selected to be the producer for the event.
-As producer, he put together a show featuring 10 of the best local New Orleans piano players.
-The 2017 WWOZ Piano Night was so successful that he was named the permanent producer of the WWOZ Piano Night.
-The 2018 WWOZ Piano Night was even more successful with a sell-out show.
+At the 29th annual WWOZ Piano Night at the New Orleans House of Blues in 2017, Krown appeared as a performer and also played the role of producer selecting other piano players for the event.
+From then on, he was named the permanent producer of the event.

 Krown made his acting debut in the HBO series Treme.
 He did a scene in Season 1, episode 4; "At the Foot of Canal Street" (air date 5/2/10) and Season 3, episode 5; "I Thought I Heard Buddy Bolden Say" (air date 10/21/12).
 He also has music from some of his CDs featured on the show.
 "Moore Women Shuffle" (from Piano Rolls) was featured in "Meet De Boys on the Battlefront" (air date 4/18/10) and "All That and Then Some" (from Exposed) was in "I Thought I Heard Buddy Bolden Say" (air date 10/21/12).
 Krown can also be seen in several episodes of the TNT series Memphis Beat and the De Niro/Stallone movie Grudge Match (2013).

 With Kenny Wayne Shepherd

 In June 2017 Krown joined the Kenny Wayne Shepherd Band as the full time keyboard player.

-The band has been nominated five times for a Grammy Award, has received two Billboard Music Awards, two Blues Music Awards and two Orville H. Gibson Awards.
-The band has had three platinum (1 million sold) selling CDs and ine gold (500,000 sold) selling CD.
-The band is a headline act on the modern blues scene, has made appearances on late night TV and has been an opening act for such major acts as Van Halen, the Rolling Stones, Bob Dylan, Aerosmith and Lynyrd Skynyrd.
+Awards

+Krown has been nominated twice and won a 2000 New Orleans Big Easy Award in the Blues category.
+His trio with Johnny Sansone & John Fohl has also won a 2004 New Orleans Big Easy Award in the Blues category.
+His Hammond organ trio featuring Louisiana guitarist Walter “Wolfman” Washington won a 2009 New Orleans Big Easy Award in the Blues Category and a 2009 OffBeat Award for Best R&B/Funk Album for Live at the Maple Bar album.
+In April 2014, he was honored with a Piano Legacy Award, presented by the New Orleans Jazz Orchestra and for being a "Master of Piano".